Intro | About Climate Change | Consequences | Emissions Targets | Personal Action | Political Action

 What is Climate Change?

 The climate change we are talking about here is the change to weather patterns, which are being caused by human activities (for example: burning oil for energy).
-This change is serious and goes beyond any natural processes, particularly considering how fast it is happening and will continue to happen.
-It will have consequences for ourselves and for most of life on Earth.
+This change is serious and goes beyond any natural processes, particularly considering how fast it is happening.
+It will have consequences for ourselves and for much of life on Earth.

-A quick note about sceptics - There are still a few people out there in denial, for example those who argue that there is "...some doubt from some scientists that climate change is really happening...or that it is caused by human activities...".
+A quick note about sceptics - There are still people out there in denial, for example those who argue that there is "...some doubt from some scientists that climate change is really happening...or that it is caused by human activities...".
 This is wrong.
 It may have been a fair point 15 to 20+ years ago, but the science has moved on and the evidence is now indisputable.
-This section discusses how the media and others (e.g. those in the business of making money from oil) keep this denial alive with spurious stories like the "climategate scandal".
+Unfortunately, parts of the media and other organisations keep this denial alive with spurious stories like the "climategate scandal".

 The Freezing Winter 2009-10 does not mean that Global Warming is not happening - During December 2009 and January 2010 we experienced some harsh winter weather across the UK, Northern Europe, China and central USA.
 However, this is not evidence that there is now some doubt in the global warming trend.
 It is important to notice that during this winter, other parts of the world were a lot warmer than normal (for example in Greece and Alaska).